richo/babushka.me/content/finding.markdown

 (This is true of any code you run on your machine.
 If you run it, you're trusting it.)

 Babushka has no security features at all.
 This is by design, because the only real type of security is a network of trust.
-As Linus Torvalds said, "anything else is masturbation".
+Anything else is, [as Linus Torvalds said](http://www.youtube.com/watch?v=4XpnKHJAok8#t=27m36s), masturbation.

 The upshot: Only run deps written by people you trust to get them right, or deps whose code you've inspected beforehand.